daretechie/devops-training/Module-2/mini-project-17/README.md

 - Why positional parameters make scripts flexible and user-friendly
 - How proper input validation creates robust, professional-grade automation
 - The relationship between local development, testing, and production environments
+- How to integrate the AWS CLI to provision resources.

 ## Project Architecture